Nik0dem0-py/nextcord-bot-example/README.md

 ```
 python3 launcher.py
 ```
-Success! you have a working discord.py bot!
+Success! you have a working discord.py bot! :thumbsup:

 **If you were unable to do all the steps, you are legally ~~dumb~~ uneducated in terms of computer knowledge.**